splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-fargate.rst

 Use a custom configuration
 ==============================

-The following example shows an excerpt of the container definition for the Collector configured to use custom configuration file ``/path/to/custom/config/file``.

-``/path/to/custom/config/file`` is a placeholder value for the actual custom configuration file path and ``0.33.0`` is the latest image tag at present.
+The following example shows an excerpt of the container definition for the Collector configured to use custom configuration, where ``/path/to/custom/config/file`` is a placeholder value for the actual custom configuration file path and ``0.33.0`` is the latest image tag at present.
 The custom configuration file should be present in a volume attached to the task.

 .. code-block:: none